 A few years ago in the UK, a section of the M25 – London’s equivalent to the M50 – had to be closed because the surface was unsafe.
 Predictably it caused chaos.
 Closer to home, we have had reports of melting tar in some parts of Ireland this week, including many in counties Galway and Sligo.

 It may seem crazy that our roads can let us down like this.
-It has been hot of course but there are roads in warmer countries that get this all the time without disintegrating and motorists have been asking us how on earth it could happen.
+It has been hot of course but there are roads in warmer countries that get this all the time without disintegrating and motorists have been asking how on earth it could happen.

 The road surface itself can be as much as 20 degrees hotter than the air temperature which is normally measured in the shade and above the ground.
 If you are curious you can have a look at the road temperatures map on the TII website.
-Their excellent system of thermal mapping was put in place with winter ice and gritting in mind, but we have seen temperatures nearing 50 degrees in the heatwave.
+Their system of thermal mapping was put in place with winter ice and gritting in mind, but we have seen road temperatures topping 50 degrees in the heatwave.